typescript-eslint/typescript-eslint/README.md

 ## Supported TypeScript Version

+**The version range of TypeScript currently supported by this parser is `>=3.3.1 <3.8.0`.**

+These versions are what we test against.

 We will always endeavor to support the latest stable version of TypeScript.
 Sometimes, but not always, changes in TypeScript will not require breaking changes in this project, and so we are able to support more than one version of TypeScript.
 In some cases, we may even be able to support additional pre-releases (i.e. betas and release candidates) of TypeScript, but only if doing so does not require us to compromise on support for the latest stable version.

-**The version range of TypeScript currently supported by this parser is `>=3.2.1 <3.8.0`.**

-This is reflected in the `devDependency` requirement within the package.json file, and it is what the tests will be run against.
-We have an open `peerDependency` requirement in order to allow for experimentation on newer/beta versions of TypeScript.
+Note that our packages have an open `peerDependency` requirement in order to allow for experimentation on newer/beta versions of TypeScript.

 If you use a non-supported version of TypeScript, the parser will log a warning to the console.
 If you want to disable this warning, you can configure this in your `parserOptions`.
 See: [`@typescript-eslint/parser`](./packages/parser/) and [`@typescript-eslint/typescript-estree`](./packages/typescript-estree/).